Top 10 Spell and Trap Destroyers in Yu-Gi-Oh

 Of course, this will destroy your cards too, so save some in your hand while your opponent plays to the field.
 When this happens, summon Gigantes and purposefully have it attack a stronger monster, or put it into defense position and force your opponent to choose between letting it live indefinitely or annihilating all their spells and traps.

 Dragons are some of the most common and powerful monsters, qualifying this spell for several decks.
 All Wingbeat needs is you to control a Level 5 or higher dragon-typed monster.
 Playing the spell causes your dragon to return to your hand, then all spells and traps will be destroyed.

 Although removing a monster from your field isn't ideal, since the card goes to your hand rather than deck or Graveyard, it's not a huge loss, and well worth obliterating multiple opposing cards.
-Feel free to examine some of the strongest dragons to combo Wingbeat with here.
+Combo Wingbeat with the strongest dragons available for a fierce pairing.

 Once the effect is complete, Mobius helps in battle with its 2400 ATK, and it has an advanced version, Mobius the Mega Monarch, that can handle up to three spells/traps!

 4. Malevolent Catastrophe